mdgriffith/elm-markup/examples/editor/README.md

    - Just rescan what's needed.
    - Incrementally update `model.characterLayout`.
 6. `?` - Expand the UI of the editor to allow inserting `Mark.Block`s, such as images.

+I'm sure there's a bunch of other stuff.